How to Win a Served Bracket Challenge

 “A non-zero percentage of my picks were decided by who had the cooler kit or who I’d rather have a beer with.” —Steve from Chicago

-The New Bonus Points Tip the Scales
+Bonus Points Tip the Scales

 The scoring system rewards two types of upsets: